This was the official website for the Romanian TV film, The World According to Ion B.

 Content is from the site's archived pages, as well as from other outside sources.

 59 shooting days between April 2008 - June 2009

-The film follows in real life the dream of any man living on the streets: to one day become famous and leave behind a life of poverty, misery and humiliation.
-Ion Barladeanu is on his way to becoming an important contemporary artist, but in May 2008 he was still an anonymus tramp on the streets of Bucharest.
+The film follows in real life the dream of any man living on the streets to one day becoming famous and leaving behind a life of poverty, misery and humiliation.
+Ion Barladeanu is on his way to becoming an important contemporary artist, but in May 2008 he was still an anonymous tramp on the streets of Bucharest.

 Ion Barladeanu is a 62 years old homeless man.
 He sleeps on a filthy mattress at the end of a garbage chute of a bloc on Calea Mosilor, in exchange for sorting the garbage of the landlords.
 In “his home”, Ion recovers what falls next to his mattress, this way ending up reading all the books, magazines and newspapers that the others get rid of.